moderngl/opengl-registry/README.md

 # opengl-api-registry-reader

+**NOTE: The repository is currently a work-in-progress.
+This warning will be removed once the first version is releated on PyPI**

 A simple tool for extracting information from the OpenGL API Registry.

-INSERT MORE DETAILS HERE

 The registry is currently located on github in the KhronosGroup organization: https://raw.githubusercontent.com/KhronosGroup/OpenGL-Registry/master/xml/gl.xml

-## Usage

-Some example using command line and the api.

 ## Running Tests